ikercruz/reddit-mental-health-sentiment/reddit-mental-health-sentiment/README.md

-# Reddit Mental Health Sentiment

 <a target="_blank" href="https://cookiecutter-data-science.drivendata.org/">
     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-This project analyzes sentiment in mental health-related Reddit posts during the COVID-19 pandemic using natural language processing (NLP) techniques.
-The goal is to quantify emotional tone across user posts from subreddits such as r/depression and r/anxiety and assess how sentiment may have shifted due to pandemic-related stressors
+# Reddit Mental Health Sentiment Analysis During COVID-19

+This project uses natural language processing (NLP) and statistical modeling to analyze sentiment in Reddit mental health communities during the COVID-19 pandemic.
+It is structured using the Cookiecutter Data Science (CCDS) framework for modularity, reproducibility, and clarity.

+We evaluate whether Reddit posts express significantly negative sentiment, whether sentiment changed during the pandemic, and whether post characteristics like length can predict emotional tone.
+All code and visualizations are organized in a clear, scalable directory structure.

 ## Project Organization